-The operating and capital costs were varied from the base costs by -20, -10, 10 and 20%.
-This variation was at Ausenco's discretion.
+The operating and capital costs were varied from the base costs by -20, -10, 10 and 20%..
+In this report the new base case was used instead of the original Ausenco base to bring the values to current.
 This analysis was conducted by varying one parameter at a time to determine an IRR and NPV.
-The results of this analysis are depicted in Figure 16-1 and Figure 16-2 for the 50 kt/d (short ton) throughput option.
+The results of this analysis are depicted in Figure 16-1a and b and Figure 16-2a and b for the 50 kt/d (short ton) throughput option.